• Home

 A sandwich immunoassay that uses two types of antibodies, each capable of binding with a distinct epitope of the target antigen, exhibits strong selectivity.

 Compared to All-in-One Immunoassay and competitive immunoassay, the sandwich immunoassay typically requires a longer assay time.
+This is because:

-- The initial incubation period for the immunoreaction between a capture antibody, anchored on either a magnetic bead or polystyrene surface, and a target antigen is notably lengthy.
+• The initial incubation period for the immunoreaction between a capture antibody, anchored on either a magnetic bead or polystyrene surface, and a target antigen is notably lengthy.

-- The subsequent incubation duration for the immunoreaction between a label-conjugated detection antibody and the target antigen, already bound to the capture antibody, is also significantly prolonged.
+• The subsequent incubation duration for the immunoreaction between a label-conjugated detection antibody and the target antigen, already bound to the capture antibody, is also significantly prolonged.

-- As shown in Video 1, Following the completion of each immunoreaction, the diagnostic kit necessitates multiple washes.
+• As shown in Video 1, Following the completion of each immunoreaction, the diagnostic kit necessitates multiple washes.

 The sandwich immunoassay is better suited for the analysis of relatively large antigens, such as proteins and cells, due to the availability of multiple antibodies capable of binding to different epitopes on the large antigen.
 In contrast, the All-in-One Immunoassay can detect antigens of any size present in a human sample, making it more versatile in terms of application compared to the sandwich immunoassay.